aurooj/Hand-Segmentation-in-the-Wild/README.md

 Example images from HandOverFace dataset:
 ![HOF](images/hof.jpg)

+* **EgoHands+** dataset:
 To study fine-level action recognition, we provide additional annotations for a subset of EgoHands dataset.
-You can find more details and the dataset [here](Hand-Segmentation-in-the-Wild/egohands+.md).
+You can find more details [here](https://github.com/aurooj/Hand-Segmentation-in-the-Wild/blob/master/egohands%2B.md) and download the dataset from this [download](https://1drv.ms/u/s!AtxSFigVVA5JhNtsRdvgmxvB2c1rPg) link.

 ## Results